 So I continued trying to reach her, while working by day in the library where I was at the time and working on the blog by night.
 A woman from Larne who I’ve become friends with through this blog, her ex-husband’s friend just happened to be in Munich at that time and she very kindly asked her ex-husband to ask his friend to call to the address I had for Almut.
 When he did, he was told that there was no one named Almut Hauser there but that one of the previous occupants in the apartment block was an elderly woman who had since left the country.
 When this was communicated to me, I simply couldn’t believe that Inga’s mum would have left Munich and moved to another city much less another country as even though I didn’t know her, I knew she had always visited Inga’s grave and Inga’s dad Josef’s grave every day and I just knew how being able to do that would have been so important to her.
 Bear in mind that this was long before the news of Inga’s mum’s ill-health had been made public.
 And this is back when no one in Northern Ireland had heard of Viktor, or Friederike for that matter.
 The only living relative of Inga’s whose name was in the public domain (until 2018) was Almut.
 So at that time (2016) I had nothing else to go on.
-But I’m the sort of person who, if I feel passionate about something, I doggedly give it everything to the point that no odds no matter how seemingly insurmountable will dissuade me.
+But I’m the sort of person who, if I feel passionate about something, I give it everything.
+So nothing was going to stop me.

 I assumed Almut must still be living in Munich, and I set out to try to find her so I could tell her about the blog and that the people of Northern Ireland hadn’t forgotten Inga, as she’d feared might turn out to be the case back in 1989.
 The first thing I did was go on Facebook.
 I typed in the name Almut Hauser and it turned up a mere two matches.
 Surely it wasn’t going to be this easy to find her?
 Surely was right – it wasn’t.
 Neither of them turned out to be her.
 So next I typed in the name Hauser into the Facebook search engine, but I limited it to only people residing in Munich.
 It turned up 253 matches.
 I assumed at least some of them would be relatives of hers, most likely grandchildren and a few cousins.
 Saying that, it was becoming akin to looking for, as the fabled saying goes, “A needle in the haystack”.
 I felt however that if I was to stand a chance of these people responding to my request, that I would have to write to them individually and not just sending out a generic ‘mass message’ that given the volume of emails and messages people receive on a daily basis, plus how many demands are on peoples time, there would be more chance of being ignored.
 So I decided to address them individually, all 253 of them.
 The process took weeks.
 I eventually received replies from the vast majority of them.
 Those who did reply sent a polite message back, some more detailed and more warm than others.
 The majority of them kindly wished me luck with my search.
 But by the end, by the time I had messaged the 253rd and final person on my list, not one of them turned out to be related to Almut or to even know of her.
 This really surprised me, and left me very disappointed.
 But still I was not deterred.
 “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better” as Samuel Beckett once wrote.